petyaracz/Racz2024b/Readme.md

 Table: Best GCM model for each variation and distance type.

-## 5. The Tiny Overlap Finder
+## 5. The Minimal Generalisation Learner

-The tiny overlap finder looks for overlapping alternations in the training data and tries to generalise these.
+The Minimal Generalisation Learner looks for overlapping alternations in the training data and tries to generalise these.
 It was written in R following the steps in Albright and Hayes (2003) and, where they refer to it, Mikheev (1997).
-The tiny overlap finder looks for input-output alternations of the format `A -> B` in context `C _ D` and then tries to generalise these.
+The Minimal Generalisation Learner looks for input-output alternations of the format `A -> B` in context `C _ D` and then tries to generalise these.

 | no  | input        | output       | rule    | context |
 |:----|:-------------|:-------------|:--------|:--------|